der-On/X-Plane-Command-Search/README.md

-# X-Plane Dataref Search
+# X-Plane Command Search

-This is a simple website that allows easy search for datarefs of the [X-Plane Flight Simulator](http://www.x-plane.com).
+This is a simple website that allows easy search for commands of the [X-Plane Flight Simulator](http://www.x-plane.com).